 And finally, this confirms things said elsewhere so an optional read:

 Why you’re not getting the most out of your board

 Plus this optional one is good about the interesting stuff up front (but we disagree with concept of Exec sessions):

 Once you have read that stuff, I would suggest that you structure the first meeting around sending out a board pack 2-3 working days before the board meeting containing an agenda, a CEO report, the current KPIs and management accounts.
-Paraphrasing the Sequoia Grove post (and sticking with their timings) the pack for your circumstances should be:
+Paraphrasing the Sequoia Grove post the pack for your circumstances should be: